Kitura/kitura.dev/en/starter/deploying.md

 Kitura is built to be Cloud-ready.

-We provide a simple starter project that demonstrates deployment to Cloud Foundry platforms like [Bluemix](https://www.bluemix.net), plus a macOS desktop application to aid integration with Xcode.
+We provide a simple starter project that demonstrates deployment to [Bluemix](https://www.bluemix.net), plus a macOS desktop application to aid integration with Xcode.

 Additionally, you can use our pre-built Docker image to guide you on how to deploy a container-based Kitura application.